sparkfish/augraphy/README.md

 # Documentation
 For full documentation, including installation and tutorials, check the [doc directory](https://github.com/sparkfish/augraphy/tree/dev/doc).

+# Alternative Augmentation Libraries
+There are plenty of choices when it comes to [augmentation libraries](https://github.com/AgaMiko/data-augmentation-review).
+However, only Augraphy is designed to address everyday office automation needs associated with paper-oriented process distortions that come from printing, faxing, scanning and copy machines.
+Most other libraries focus on video and images pertinent to camera-oriented data sources and problem domains.
+Augraphy is focused on supporting problems related to automation of document images such as OCR, form recognition, form data extraction, document classification, barcode decoding, denoising, document restoration, identity document data extraction, document cropping, etc.  Eventually, Augraphy will be able to support photo OCR problems with augmentations designed to emulate camera phone distortions.

 # Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 # Citations
 If you use Augraphy in your research, please cite the project: